epylko/board_control/README.md

 but the heater is a little noisy.
 I got tired of manually turning the heater on and off every time a call came in.

-I wrote this middleware to take HttpFeedback information from the WebEx Board and turn off the plug if it's on, and turn the plug back on when the call is over.
+I wrote this middleware to take HTTP PUT information from the WebEx Board and turn off the plug if it's on, and turn the plug back on when the call is over.

+Version 1.0 uses a macro on the WebEx board instead of HttpFeedback

 ## Features

- - Turn on and off a TP-Link plug based on call status
+ - Turn on and off a TP-Link Kasa plug based on call status

+ - Toggle button for Touch10 control of the plug.

  - Call from an existing web server or run stand-alone